Have you ever wondered just how many bear attacks occur each year? I am lucky, I live in a part of the world where bears are not an issue for anybody.

 Grizzly bears are the premier bear known around the world.
 Below are three interesting statistics on grizzled bear attacks.

-Grizzly Is the Most Aggressive Bear.
+Grizzly Is the Most Aggressive Bear With a Bite Force of Over 1,200 PSI.
 (USDA)

-According to National Geographic, the grizzly bear is the most aggressive of all bear species.
+The grizzly bear is the most aggressive of all bear species.
 The article quantified the ferocity of brown bears by saying they were 3.5 times more dangerous than polar bear attacks and 21 times more dangerous than black bear attacks.

 Yearly There Are Approximately 44 Grizzly Bear Attacks Globally.
 (Scientific Report)

-A paper published in Scientific Reports revealed that globally there are, on average, just 44 reported grizzly bear attacks per year.
+A paper published in Scientific Reports revealed that globally, there are, on average, just 44 reported grizzly bear attacks per year.
 Their data was derived from studying fifteen years of data pertaining to grizzly bear attacks.

 Humans Are Responsible for 71% of Grizzly Bear Deaths.
 (Vital Ground Foundation)